DevinDon/koa-backend-server/docs/README.md

 ## Injector

-Auto generate `Service`, `Controller` or other singal instance class, and save them.
+Auto generate `View`, `Controller` or other singal instance class, and save them.

 ## Handler